The best boom arms in 2025 for your microphone when vlogging or filmmaking

 Not the cheapest

 This two-section, spring-loaded broadcast microphone arm rotates 360 degrees and features a maximum reach of 32in (820mm) horizontally and 33in (840mm) vertically.
-That allows you to position and re-position your mic both flexibly and quietly, keeping on-air noise at a minimum.
+That allows you to position and re-position your mic both flexibly and quietly, keeping on-air noise to a minimum.

 (Image credit: Samson)